maximeraafat/maximeraafat.github.io/_projects/blender_nerf.md

 Rendering is an expensive computation.
 Photorealistic scenes can take seconds to hours to render depending on the scene complexity, hardware and available software resources.
 {:style="text-align: justify"}

 NeRFs can speed up this process, but require camera information typically extracted via cumbersome code.
-This Blender add-on enables anyone to get renders and cameras with a single click in Blender.
+This add-on enables anyone to get renders and cameras with a single click in Blender.

 > Download the add-on right here, or visit my GitHub for further details!